-The plan must include control measures that minimize the offsite transport of sediment when it is necessary to pump or channel standing water from the site.
-Examples include pumping into sediment traps, silt fence controlled areas or engineered products or channeling water through rock filters or sediment traps prior to water entering the City storm sewer system.
+The plan should include control measures that minimize the offsite transport of sediment when it is necessary to pump or channel standing water from the site.
+Examples include pumping into sediment traps, silt fence controlled areas or engineered products or channeling water through rock filters or sediment traps prior to water entering the permittee's storm sewer system.